mbejger/TDFstat/docs/input_data.md

 The program takes input values from the command line:
 ```
-% ./gauss-xdat-mask N amplitude sigma output-file [gaps-template]
+% ./gauss-xdat-mask N amplitude sigma output-file [xdat-template]
 ```
-where N is the length of the time series (in samples), amplitude and sigma are Gauss function parameters, output-file is the name of the output file and gaps-template is an optional parameter: name of the other xdat file from which only gaps (zeros) will be copied to the output (e.g. the real xdat file - usefull for testing).
+where N is the length of the time series (in samples), amplitude and sigma are Gauss function parameters, output-file is the name of the output file and xdat-template is an optional parameter: name of the existing xdat file from which only gaps (zeros) will be copied to the output (e.g. the real xdat file - usefull for testing).

-Example runL
+Example:
 ```
 % ./gauss-xdat-mask 86164 1 1 xdat_001_1234.bin
 ```
-The output is a binary file containing `N` float-precision numbers.
+The output is a binary file, `xdat_001_1234.bin` containing  86164 float-precision numbers.